-Level 2: Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+Level 2: Significant observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 Level 2 assets and liabilities include debt securities with quoted prices that are traded less frequently than exchange-traded instruments and derivative contracts whose value is determined using a pricing model with inputs that are observable in the market or can be derived principally from or corroborated by observable market data.
 This category generally includes certain derivative contracts and impaired loans.

-Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
+Level 3: Significant unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which the determination of fair value requires significant management judgment or estimation.
 For example, this category generally includes certain private equity investments, retained residual interests in securitizations, residential mortgage servicing rights, and highly structured or long-term derivative contracts.

 Investment Securities Available for Sale - Investment securities available for sale are recorded at fair value on a recurring basis.
 Fair value measurement is based upon quoted prices.
-The Company's available for sale securities, totaling \$71.1 million and \$70.0 million at December 31, 2017 and 2016, respectively, are the only assets whose fair values are measured on a recurring basis using Level 2 inputs from an independent pricing service.
+The Company's available for sale securities, totaling \$59.4 million and \$71.1 million at December 31, 2018 and 2017, respectively, are the only assets whose fair values are measured on a recurring basis using Level 2 inputs from an independent pricing service.

 Loans - The Company does not record loans at fair value on a recurring basis.
 Real estate serves as collateral on a substantial majority of the Company's loans.
 From time to time a loan is considered impaired and an allowance for loan losses is established.
 Loans which are deemed to be impaired and require a reserve are primarily valued on a non-recurring basis at the fair values of the underlying real estate collateral.
 Such fair values are obtained using independent appraisals, which management evaluates and determines the fair value of the collateral is further impaired below the appraised value and there is no observable market price, or an appraised value does not include estimated costs of disposition and management must make an estimate, the Company records the impaired loan as nonrecurring Level 3.
-The aggregate carrying amount of impaired loans carried at fair value were \$11.4 million and \$13.8 million at December 31, 2017 and 2016, respectively.
+The aggregate carrying amount of impaired loans carried at fair value was \$7.7 million and \$11.4 million at December 31, 2018 and 2017, respectively.

 Foreclosed Assets - Foreclosed assets are adjusted to fair value upon transfer of the loans to foreclosed assets.
 Foreclosed assets are carried at the lower of the carrying value or fair value.
 Fair value is based upon independent observable market prices or appraised values of the collateral with a third party estimate of disposition costs, which the Company considers to be nonrecurring level 2 inputs.
 When the appraised value is not available, management determines the fair value of the collateral is further impaired below the appraised value and there is no observable market price, or an appraised value does not include estimated costs of disposition and management must make an estimate, the Company records the foreclosed asset as nonrecurring Level 3.
-The aggregate carrying amounts of foreclosed assets were \$6.9 million and \$10.7 million at December 31, 2017 and 2016, respectively.
+The aggregate carrying amounts of foreclosed assets were \$5.9 million and \$6.9 million at December 31, 2018 and 2017, respectively.